 Southern Humboldt Community Park is perhaps the best birding location between Bear River Ridge to the north and Usal Beach Campground to the south.

-As of April 2, 2015, birders in the Park have sighted at least 130 species.
-The Park’s mix of grassland, oak and redwood forests, river, and farmland contributes to this impressive diversity.
-So does its long history of guided bird walks.
+Over the years, birders in the Park have sighted at least 130 species.
+The Park’s diverse habitats of grassland, mixed hardwood and conifer forests, towering redwoods, riverine and riparian, as well as old growth bay laurel and farmland contribute to this impressive diversity.
 The months of April to June exhibit the highest bird diversity.
 This composition of bird life is characteristic of the lower elevations of inland Humboldt.

 Previously birders knew the Park best as the site of a small breeding population of the Grasshopper Sparrow (Ammodramus savannarum).
 Currently the species is much reduced.
 There may be as few as one pair reproducing in the park.
 The Grasshopper Sparrow is a local grassland species uncommon in northwest California and a Species of Concern in California.